-- Outstanding Student Award in Anthropology: Awarded to an outstanding student in anthropology.
+Outstanding Student Award in Anthropology: Awarded to an outstanding student in Anthropology.
 (Graduating seniors AND returning students are eligible.)

-- Walter Baeumler Award in Criminology: Awarded to an outstanding student in criminology.
+Walter Baeumler Award in Criminology: Awarded to an outstanding student in Criminology.
 (Graduating seniors AND returning students are eligible.)

-- Franz Scholarship in Sociology: Awarded to an outstanding student in sociology.
+Franz Scholarship in Sociology: Awarded to an outstanding student in Sociology.
 Preference given to students with financial need.

-- James L. Otto Memorial Scholarship: Awarded to a student planning to pursue a career in law enforcement.
+James L. Otto Memorial Scholarship: Awarded to a student planning to pursue a career in law enforcement.
 Preference given to students with financial need.

-- Arthur Pulford Scholarship in Criminology: The purpose of the Pulford Scholarship is to provide payments to full-time undergraduate students in Criminology at the University of Minnesota Duluth according to the following guidelines: 1) Students must be committed to the professionalization of criminal justice agency management and service delivery activities; 2) There must be evidence students understand and value a commitment to engaging in the career field in ways that include involvement in activities that attend to issues of inequality and justice.
+Arthur Pulford Scholarship in Criminology: Awarded to full-time students in Criminology who are committed to the professionalization of criminal justice agency management and service delivery activities and who understand and value a commitment to engaging in the career field in ways that include involvement in activities that attend to issues of inequality and justice.
 Students applying for the Pulford Scholarship must include in their application a statement which indicates how they meet the above criteria.

 Completion of at least 30 total credits and one semester at UMD by the end of the fall semester of the academic year in which the award is made.
 Cumulative GPA of at least 3.0.
 Must be a returning student in the semester after the scholarship is awarded.